xairline/SceneryPacksOrganiser/README.md

     - The packs will be written in the order you give it - first one highest, last one lowest

 6. If an existing `scenery_packs.ini` is found, it will be renamed to `scenery_packs.ini.bak`.
 Old backup files will be removed upon completion of the script
-To roll back, simply drop the `.bak` extension
+If you want to roll back to the old ini, delete the existing one and then remove the `.bak` extension

 7. Upon exiting, if the program can find X-Plane, it will offer to launch X-Plane\
-*NOTE: You must not close the console window, otherwise X-Plane will also abruptly close*
+*NOTE: Do not close the console window, otherwise X-Plane might also abruptly close*

 ## Features